babypolaris/Learning-C/README.md

 Purpose: Use `else` statement with `if` from above

+## multi-tbl.c
+Creates a multiplication table

+Purpose Use `for` loops.

 # Challenge me
 Thought of something cool I should learn?
 Open an [issue](https://github.com/BenChapman/Learning-C/issues) and I'll give